NALTP/Rules/README.md

   - (1) Majors and Minors leagues:
     - (a) Eligibility
       - (i) Any rostered player is eligible to be loaned to a team in any league above their highest rostered league if they passed through the draft of that league.
-      - (ii) A player who passed through the Major league draft with Sunday availability is also eligible to be loaned for Major league games even if they are not currently on a Minor or Novice league roster.
+      - (ii) A player who passed through a league's draft with gameday availability is also eligible to be loaned for that league's games even if they are not currently on a lower league's roster.
-      - (iii) A player who passed through the Minor league draft with Monday availability is also eligible to be loaned for Minor league games even if they are not currently on a Novice league roster.
-      - (iv) A player who has been dropped in an add/drop period but has not yet been called up to any roster may be loaned, so long as they do not play for two teams in the same league in the same week of the regular season.
+      - (iii) A player who has been dropped in an add/drop period but has not yet been called up to any roster may be loaned, so long as they do not play for two teams in the same league in the same week of the regular season.
-      - (v) Players added to a Novice roster via Free Agency will be eligible to be loaned to Minors teams.
+      - (iv) Players added to a Novice roster via Free Agency will be eligible to be loaned to Minors teams.
     - (b) Restrictions
       - (i) Players may only play in one match per league per week.
       - (ii) Players may only be loaned for up to two weeks per team in the regular season for any number of minutes.